matrixorigin/neolink.ai-docs/docs/DataStorage/data transmission.md

 ## Uploading with Storage Management

-The [Storage Management](createstorage) section explains how to upload files using the storage management feature.
+The [Storage](createstorage) section explains how to upload files using the storage management feature.

 ## Uploading and Downloading with the scp Command